openshift/microshift/docs/contributor/image_mode.md

 cannot be loaded in the container due to the kernel version mismatch with the modules present in the `/lib/modules` directory.

-To work around this problem, it is necessary to share the host `/lib/modules` directory with the container when it is started.
-This is accomplished by providing the `-v /lib/modules:/lib/modules:ro` option to the `podman run` command as described in the [Run Container](#run-container) section.
+One way to work around this problem is to pre-load the `openvswitch` module before starting the container as described in the [Run Container](#run-container) section.

 ### Configure CSI